 - Avoids other drinks high in sugar such as squashes, fruit juices, fizzy drinks as they make symptoms of diarrhoea worse.

-- Try to avoid alcohol until you have the hight output under control.
+- Try to avoid alcohol until you have the high output under control.
 Bear in mind other factors such as what medications you are taking and how these will react together.

-How would I know if I was dehydrated?
+How would I know if I am dehydrated?